JarkkoPar/Utility_AI/README.md

 None

--- End of section about a feature under development --

 ### UtilityAIBehaviour

 This node type should be added as child node of the `UtilityAIAgent` node or the `UtilityAIBehaviourGroup`, preferably after any `sensor` and `sensor group` nodes.
 There can be several behaviour nodes as childs of the `UtilityAIAgent` or the `UtilityAIBehaviourGroup` node.